MIT-LCP/physionet-build/FILE-STORAGE.md

 Setup required to use GCS:

 - Create an IAM user (service account), and attach the Storage Admin (roles/storage.admin) role.
+- Create a JSON key for the account and save it as `physionet-django/physionet-django/PhysioNet-Data-credentials.json`
 - Create a bucket for static files.
 Choose uniform access control.
 Add public access (https://cloud.google.com/storage/docs/access-control/making-data-public).
 Set the `GCP_STATIC_BUCKET_NAME` environment variable to match.

 CORS configuration (needed for font-awesome):